Cursor AI vs Claude Code vs Copilot June 2026

 Pricing and plans (official sources)

-Rather than reproducing big pricing tables that can drift, here are the current highlights with official links you can check at any time:
+Rather than reproducing big pricing tables that can drift, here are the current highlights with official links you can check at any time (re-verified against each official source on 2026-08-14):

-- GitHub Copilot: the Copilot Pro plan is listed at $10 USD per user/month and Copilot Pro+ at $39 USD per user/month with an included allocation of premium model requests for Pro+; the page also notes a pricing update coming soon.
-See GitHub’s plans page for exact details and any regional or billing nuances (official pricing).
+- GitHub Copilot: the Copilot Pro plan is listed at $10 USD per user/month and Copilot Pro+ at $39 USD per user/month.
+GitHub has since added a higher Copilot Max tier at $100 USD per user/month for sustained, high-volume agent workflows — not available when this article was first published.
+See GitHub’s plans page for exact details, current AI-credit allotments, and any regional or billing nuances (official pricing).

 - Claude Code: Claude Code itself is part of Anthropic’s Claude offerings.
-For API work that powers agentic coding, the Claude Sonnet 4.6 model is currently listed at $3 per million input tokens and $15 per million output tokens.
+For API work that powers agentic coding, Claude Sonnet 5 is now the current-generation model, priced at $2 per million input tokens and $10 per million output tokens (this was introductory pricing at launch and is now Anthropic’s standard rate).
+The older Claude Sonnet 4.6 remains available at $3 per million input tokens and $15 per million output tokens.
 See Anthropic’s pricing docs (official pricing).

 These links are the sources of truth if anything changes after this article is published.